OpenRefine/openrefine.org/src/pages/usage.md

 | 3.4       | 2020-09-06    |         9,390 |

 ## Academic Citations
-OpenRefine is used by many academic in their research and cited in their publication.
-OpenRefine is also available on Zenodo with the [DOI-10.5281](https://zenodo.org/records/10689569) if you intent to cite it.
+OpenRefine is used by many academics in their research and cited in their publications.
+OpenRefine is also available on Zenodo with the [DOI-10.5281](https://zenodo.org/records/10689569) if you intend to cite it.
 The table below track the number of citation per year based by searching the following terms on Google Scholar:
 * [Google Refine](https://scholar.google.ca/scholar?hl=en&as_sdt=0%2C5&as_ylo=2023&as_yhi=2023&q=%22Google+Refine%22+-openrefine&btnG=)
 * [Open Refine](https://scholar.google.ca/scholar?hl=en&as_sdt=0%2C5&as_ylo=2023&as_yhi=2023&q=%22Open+Refine%22+-openrefine&btnG=)
 * [OpenRefine](https://scholar.google.ca/scholar?hl=en&as_sdt=0%2C5&as_ylo=2023&as_yhi=2023&q=%22OpenRefine%22&btnG=)